Semitoric systems of non-simple type: Classification

 \begin{proposition} Let $(M_1, \om_1, F_1)$ and $(M_2,\om_2,F_2)$ be semitoric systems.
 Then $(M_1, \om_1, F_1)$ and $(M_2,\om_2,F_2)$ are isomorphic if and only if they have the same complete semitoric invariant as in Definition~\ref{def:complete}. \end{proposition}

 \begin{proof} The implication from left to right is Lemma~\ref{lem:isom}.
-For the implication from right to left we follow~\cite[pages 588--596]{PVN2009} and only prove statements which are not analogous to those statements therein.
+For the implication from right to left we follow~\cite[pages 588--596]{PVN2009} and only prove statements which are not already present in that proof.
 The proof in~\cite{PVN2009} is split into three steps, we start with \emph{Step 1: first reduction.} Assume that $(M_1, \om_1, F_1)$ and $(M_2, \om_2, F_2)$ are semitoric systems which have the same complete semitoric invariant:

 Recall that different representatives of the complete semitoric invariant correspond to different choices of piecewise affine coordinates as in Definition~\ref{def:affinecoords}.
 First, we choose the same representative of the complete semitoric invariant for each system, so in particular as in the conclusion of Section~\ref{ssec:semitoricpolygon} they have the same polygons $\De$ and the same ordered tuple of lower wall-crossing indices (as in Definition~\ref{def:wallcrossing}).
 This means that for $i\in\{1,2\}$ there exist piecewise affine coordinates as in Definition~\ref{def:affinecoords} for each system which have the same image $\De$, we denote them by $\mathcal{A}_i = (\mathcal{A}_i^1,\mathcal{A}_i^2) \colon F_i(M_i) \to \De$ (in~\cite{PVN2009} $\mathcal{A}_i$ is denoted instead by $g_i^{-1}$, but in this paper we use $\mathsf{g}_{\mu, \nu}^i$ in the Taylor series following~\cite{PT}).